Community Parade Workshops with Wonderland Spectacle Company

 Woodland Animal Parade Masks Parades are an excellent way to reach out to your community and connect with a broader audience.
 I can work with your organization to create an inspiring visual statement and make the most of the communication opportunity parades offer.

 Wonderland Spectacle Company Artist Greg Cook and I lead community workshops in creating themed parade banners, signs and masks that really stand out visually and involve everybody to tell your community organization’s story.
 Together, we can make a lasting impression.
 We can start where you are strong: your membership!
 Invite all your fans and members to a free family-friendly parade craft workshop, and then invite them to join you in the parade.
-Here are some photos from a workshop I ran as a collaboration with the Malden Public Library for the Malden Parade of Holiday Traditions last year.
+Here are some photos from a workshop I ran as a collaboration with the Malden Public Library for the Malden Parade of Holiday Traditions.
 Our theme was “Peace on Earth”: A New England evergreen forest in winter, walking down the street.

 At the parade, as your people walk down the street with fabulous masks, costumes or banners they made themselves, they are seen by a great cross-section of the community: young, old, wealthy, working class, townies, new immigrants, people who know about you, people who might share your vision, and people who have never heard of you.
 And guess what?
 Everyone is snapping a million pictures!
 Here are some from Malden’s 2014 Parade of Holiday Traditions: